Henrik-N/penguin-engine/README.md

 feature complete with MSVC, I've decided to use some of the concepts I've learned in this project on a clean slate using C++20.
 Doing that is forcing me not to simply reuse any code from this project.
 Several of the new features in C++20 are also very similar to features in Rust, and I think learning how to take advantage of them is going to benefit my knowledge in both languages.
-After having built up a better ground structure in the C++ project, and with less dependencies, I am going to come back to this project and improve this as well.
+As I rebuild a better ground structure in the C++ project, and one with less dependencies, I'll push those changes into this repo as well.